You have 0 free articles left this month.

 ==

-She told AFP investigators the fraudulently obtained funds were used to buy and feed horses, operate her separate business and lent to other individuals.
+She told AFP investigators that the fraudulently obtained funds were used to buy and feed horses, operate her separate business and lend to other individuals.

 She pled guilty to four offences in Ballarat County Court in June 2024, including two counts of obtaining financial advantage by deception, one count of attempting to obtain financial advantage by deception and one count of using a forged document.